mc256/starlight/docs/starlight-proxy.md

     restart: always
 ```

+The Starlight proxy listens on port 8090.
+We should put a Nginx reverse proxy to handle SSL certificates or load balancing.
+But for simplicity, this part is ignored in this example.
+The Starlight proxy writes data to `./data` folder, and it needs some environment variables (in the next step).

 2. Create `config.env` file in the same folder.
 This configuration points the proxy to the registry.
 (You may want to change `starlightregistry` to your container registry.)
 ```dotenv